 The goal of the IFOPA Preclinical Drug Testing Program is to accelerate the discovery of novel therapies for FOP.
 This program is being offered to the FOP research community as a means to lower the costs and barriers of evaluating promising therapeutic agents in in-vivo models of the disease.

 By offering this free testing service through a competitive review process, the FOP community will be able to rapidly evaluate therapeutic ideas in in-vivo FOP models without the time or expense of acquiring, expanding and maintaining mice colonies.
 Centralizing preclinical testing also allows for results to be standardized and compared across compounds, thereby enabling the identification of those agents that have the greatest beneficial in-vivo effect.

 The Drug Testing Program is operated through collaboration with investigators at the Mayo Clinic (Drs.
 Robert Pignolo and Haitao Wang), where all preclinical testing will take place.

 The IFOPA will accept preclinical drug testing proposals from researchers in academia and industry, as well as from FOP community members.
 Applicants will submit a Preclinical Drug Testing proposal, which outlines the scientific rationale for the proposed compound(s).
-Proposals will be confidentially evaluated and up to two proposals will be selected per review cycle for preclinical testing.
+Proposals will be confidentially evaluated.
+The IFOPA has committed funding to screen four compounds per year.

-Therapeutic target nominations may be submitted at any time, however evaluations will be grouped and evaluated by the Preclinical Drug Testing Review Committee twice per year according to the following schedule:
+Therapeutic target nominations may be submitted at any time during the year for evaluation by the Preclinical Drug Testing Review Committee.

 Nominated therapeutic compounds should be supported by compelling scientific rationale for preclinical testing, and may include: